 If a food or drink contains less than 0.5 grams of sugar per serving in the US, the manufacturer can round the product’s sugar content down to zero and claim it is “sugar-free.”

-In reality, it doesn’t matter if wine is sugar-free when measured as the body does its magic and converts the alcohol in wine to sugar after you consume it.
+It doesn’t matter if wine is sugar-free when measured, as the body does its magic and converts the alcohol in wine to sugar after you consume it.

-The Dry Farm Wine Company is intentionally choosing dry farm wines that have lower measured sugar content and lower alcohol content.
+The Dry Farm Wine Company intentionally chooses dry farm wines with lower measured sugar and alcohol content.
 The company tests the sugar content of its wines.
 It allows a maximum of 0.15 grams of sugar per glass (5).

 What About Yeast?

 It isn’t easy to find out which yeast is used in a particular wine.
-The Dry Farm Wine company takes out the guesswork by only allowing natural wild yeast in their products.
-They are marketing to people who are trying to avoid genetically modified organisms ( GMO’s).Note: if you have a yeast sensitivity or allergy, you might not tolerate wine at all, from any source (7).
+The Dry Farm Wine company removes the guesswork by only allowing natural wild yeast in their products.
+They are marketing to people trying to avoid genetically modified organisms (GMOs).Note: if you have a yeast sensitivity or allergy, you might not tolerate wine from any source (7).

 Filtering

 Filtering is primarily done to remove two organisms, one of which is a yeast.
-If you are sensitive to yeast, many wines may be problematic for you, but unfiltered wine may be more bothersome.
+If you are sensitive to yeast, many wines may be problematic, but unfiltered wine may be more bothersome.

-There is no health benefit to unfiltered wine.
+There is no known health benefit to unfiltered wine.

 Sulfites